tonylee2016/batterylearn/CONTRIBUTING.md

 ## Setting up your own fork of this repo.

 - On github interface click on `Fork` button.
-- Clone your fork of this repo. `git clone git@github.com:YOUR_GIT_USERNAME/pyens.git`
+- Clone your fork of this repo. `git clone git@github.com:YOUR_GIT_USERNAME/batterylearn.git`
-- Enter the directory `cd pyens`
+- Enter the directory `cd batterylearn`
-- Add upstream repo `git remote add upstream https://github.com/tonylee2016/pyens`
+- Add upstream repo `git remote add upstream https://github.com/tonylee2016/batterylearn`

 ## Setting up your own virtual environment